Strategic Retirement Planning in the Face of Uncertain Life Expectancy

 Investment returns and the future cost of living are big enough uncertainties, but the greatest difficulty is not knowing how long you will be retired.
 This is a challenge because time has a huge impact on how much money you will need.

 When you sit down to figure out how much you need to save for retirement, one problem is not knowing how many years of retirement spending you need to fund.
-The average life expectancy in the U.S. is 78 years, but this average is pulled down by peopled who die young.
-If you make it to the traditional retirement age of 65, you can be expected to live not just another 13 years (to 78), but for an average of 18.7 years.
+The average life expectancy in the U.S. is 78 years, but this average is pulled down by people who die young.
+If you make it to the traditional retirement age of 65, you can be expected to live not just another 13 years (to 78) but for an average of 18.7 years.

 These figures are a moving target.
-In 40 years from 1970 to 2010, the average U.S. life expectancy increased by 7.5 years.
+In 40 years, from 1970 to 2010, the average U.S. life expectancy increased by 7.5 years.
 So, if you are a 25-year-old, there is no telling what your life expectancy might be by the time you reach retirement age in 40 years.

-Remember too that even if life expectancy figures were not so hard to pin down, these numbers are just averages that do not tell you with much accuracy how long you will actually live.
+Remember, even if life expectancy figures were not so hard to pin down, these numbers are just averages that do not tell you with much accuracy how long you will actually live.
 Because they are averages, it means that roughly half the people will live longer than the typical life expectancy, which from a retirement funding standpoint means needing more money.

 Another important aspect of the relationship between time and the money needed for retirement is that with every year, inflation will take another piece out of the value of your money.
 If you assume a 3 percent inflation rate, this impact might seem subtle from year to year, but at that rate, it would cut the value of your money in half every 24 years.

 Which Banks Have the Best Savings Account Rates?

 Savings rates are higher than they’ve been in 15 years, but if you’re using a traditional, big-name bank, you’re missing out on these rates.